High School Chemistry Teacher Feels Bad After Failing Indifferent Student And Ruining His College Plans

 Educators can cultivate this environment by promoting collaborative learning opportunities and encouraging peer support systems.
 Implementing programs that facilitate teamwork can empower students to take ownership of their learning, thereby reducing the reliance on teachers for motivation and engagement.

 The fact that OP is doubting herself in this situation proves that she is, in fact, a good teacher who cares deeply about her students.
-She did everything in her power to ensure that all students pass her class, and Levi did not meet the bare minimum requirement.
+She did everything in her power to ensure that all students passed her class, and Levi did not meet the bare minimum requirement.

 OP did Levi a favor because he's definitely not ready for college.